Unity-Technologies/Graphics/com.unity.shadergraph/ShadersEcosystem/ShaderEcosystem.md

 - How are duplicate types handled?
 Are they deduplicated based on name?
 Are names shadowed?
 It's expected several blocks would share the same types (e.g. varyings are shared between vertex/pixel).
 - A lot of structs in a target use generic precision qualifiers, the precision needs to be baked out at some point (in the linking or in the generation step)
 - How are inputs/outputs determined/matched for entry points?
 Automatically from - blocks?
 From top level descriptors?
+- Properties need extra metadata about how they're declared (not declared, global, per material, hybrid)

+Answered Questions:
 - How are varyings built?
 These will likely need to be hard-coded into the legacy linker in the same way they are now
 - [Active fields](#active-fields) are fairly complicated and convoluted.
 - Field/keyword/etc... dependencies.
 Can we bake these out or at least hide them inside the linker.
 We currently do a lot of stuff like add defines if a field is used e.g. using world space position defines VARYINGS_NEED_POSITION_WS
-- Properties need extra metadata about how they're declared (not declared, global, per material, hybrid)

 ---
 ## Shader Generator